matmanjs/matman-cli/.github/ISSUE_TEMPLATE.md

 <!--
  1. BUG description
  2. The way to reproduce
- 3. Log with feflow <command> --debug
+ 3. Log with matman <command> --debug
 -->

 ## For question